Booborowie: History of the township

-Baldry Township was first surveyed in 1875 near Leighton, but was abandoned at the time.
 The Booborowie Township was proclaimed on 29 March 1877.

 Being a farming community, the chief products produced are wool, wheat, lucerne and canola.

 The town is named after the nearby Booborowie Waterhole, a small seasonal waterhole on Walton Palace Creek about 1 km north west of the town, the "owie" signifying "waterhole" in the language of the indigenous Ngadjuri people, as in Hundred of Minlacowie, Terowie and Yarcowie (modern linguists tend to render the word as 'awi').
 The spelling "Booboorowie" was common in the 19th century.

 A feature of the area is the "Camel Hump", a drystone wall which runs over 30 km from Booborowie to Farrell Flat.

 The historic Booborowie Homestead and the former Booborowie Council Chambers are listed on the South Australian Heritage Register.

 Today, Booborowie is a popular destination for visitors enjoying the rural scenery, historic buildings and camping facilities at the town oval.
 The town is serviced by a primary school (opened 1892) with playgroup, and a grocer, incorporating hardware and post office facilities.